-Folk lore has it that here in Dimmuborgir the Icelandic Yule live.
+Folk lore has it that here in Dimmuborgir is where the Icelandic Yule live.
 They are the 13 sons of Gryla dn Leppaludi, vicious trolls that live in a big cave in Ludentarborgir.
 The brothers all have funny names that often refer to their preferences for food or interest.
 To name a few there is Spoon Licker Sausage Swiper, Skyr Gobbler, and the noisy fellow Door Slammer who loves to wake up people by slamming the doors very loudly.

 Here is a photo of a depiction of them from the web.

 In the summer the Yule Lads can rarely be seen because they use this season to rest and are sleeping in their caves.
 But as winter comes, they wake up and start preparing for Christmas.
 The best time to meet them here in Dimmuborgir is during the month of December when they are busy preparing for Christmas.
 The best way to find them is to walk the path to Hallarfiot and shout loudly, “Jolasverinn” – loud enough to be heard by all.

 This bird is a Red Wing;.
 I learned the name later in the day.

 Another couple of possible homes for the Yule Lads.